 To lead, one must stand behind.

-As I walked away from the Xbox One launch party on my birthday, I realized that with each passing year I learn a little more about who I am – and as it turns out, I am someone who enjoys dying arts.
+With each passing year I learn a little more about who I am.
+As it turns out, I am someone who enjoys dying arts.
 The more antiquated something is, the more I love it.
-I invested in a concert harp and lessons the way most invest in a luxury car.
-I took ballet for three decades and my body has been forever changed.
-I drag friends to opera performances, I stay at grand dame hotels, I watch old movies, and I replay old games.
+I invested in a concert harp and lessons the way most invest in multiple luxury cars.
+I took ballet for decades and my body has been forever changed.
+I go to balls and I stay at palaces.
+I watch old movies and I replay old games.

-Yet, despite all of my personal tastes being stuck in a rose-coloured version of the past, a part of me is always excited by emerging technology and everything new that comes with it.
-New ways to build things, faster ways to access information, easier ways to play games, and most importantly, the world becoming a more connected place.
+Despite all of my interests being stuck in a rose-coloured version of the past, part of me is forever excited by the future and the emerging technology that comes with it.
+New ways to build things, faster ways to share information, and most importantly, the freedom of expression in a connected world.

-My childhood was spent playing Japanese games on every console, including the PC Engine and NEO*GEO cart.
-My highschool years are a misty memory of wearing a kilt while playing arcade fighting games, survival horror, and JRPGs.
+Most of my friends are gamers because my childhood was spent playing Japanese games on every console.
+My highschool years were a misty memory of playing arcade fighting games, survival horror, and JRPGs.

 My friends and I had so much fun bonding while developing websites about games, that it evolved into us travelling the world together.
 I still love video games, since it lead me to appearing on TV shows and magazines, and it was at a TV network where I met my husband.

 My friends and I have begun calligraphy as a hobby for relaxing.
 This Swarovski bracelet was a present for women attending the Opernball.